oleobal/processors/v16alpha.md

 ### Machine code

 Operators and operands are one byte each.
-Operations are delimited by `0xFF`.
+Each instruction is three bytes long, with `0xFF` used to pad instructions that have less than two operands.

-Operands up to `0x1F` are taken as values, as is.
+Operands up to `0x9F` are taken as values, as is.
 (values above 159 thus cannot be represented directly in machine code, and have to be computed)
 Values from `0xA0` are reserved for keywords, up to `0xCF`.